 As of 09/22/2019, it is not known if Long Branch Housing Authority is either absorbing or billing Section 8 Housing Choice Voucher portability requests for porting in.
 Learn more about porting Housing Choice Vouchers to a new area here.

-As of March 31st, 2016 the Long Branch Housing Authority manages 779 active Housing Choice Vouchers.
+As of the most recent VMS report, Long Branch Housing Authority manages 712 active Housing Choice Vouchers.

 The following is a summary of the types of vouchers managed and the monthly costs of each: